IV1T3/django-middleware-fileuploadvalidation/README.md

 ### Configuration
   - `clamav`: ClamAV is an open source antivirus engine for detecting trojans, viruses, malware & other malicious threats.
 By default, ClamAV is disabled.
 However, if you want to enable it, you can do so by setting this to *True*.
   - `file_size_limit`: Defines the maximum allowed file size in kilobytes (kB).
 Files larger than this limit will be rejected.
-By default, the limit is set to *5000* kB.
+By default, there is no file size limit set.
   - `filename_length_limit`: Defines the maximum allowed character length of the file name.
-By default, the limit is set to 100 characters.
+By default, there is no file length limit set.
   - `keep_original_filename`: By default, DMF will rename the uploaded file to a random string.
 If you would like to keep the original filename, set this to *True*.
   - `sanitization`: DMF supports sanitization of images and PDF documents.
 By default, DMF will block malicious files.
 However, activating the sanitization will instead sanitze files and upload them consequently.
   - `uploadlogs_mode`: Uploads can also be logged, to better analyze attempts afterwards.
 There are three different stages, which can be logged.
 By default, this setting is set to 'blocked'.